 Kinship Circle’s Adrienne Usher returns for Aug-Sep aid in Japan.
-In this April photo Adrienne is second from left, with team members Susan Roberts (JEARS), Cheri Deatsch (Kinship), Mary Kenard and Tim Exley (JEARS), Trixie, Sister Michael (Kinship, behind camera).
-Photo (C) Kinship Circle, Japan Quake 2011
+Adrienne, second from left, is with team members Susan Roberts (JEARS), Cheri Deatsch (Kinship), Mary Kenard and Tim Exley (JEARS), Trixie, and Sister Michael (Kinship, behind camera).
+(C) Kinship Circle, Japan 2011

 An orange cat hunts for crumbs near an empty feeding station in Namie.
 JEARS volunteer Sylvia, along Selena Hoy’s (JEARS) dad, find the elusive cat.
-Vet tech Alex Lane offers wet food, but Stanley backs away until overcome with hunger.
-He is soon safe inside a trap.
+Vet tech Alex Lane offers food, but Stanley backs away until overcome with hunger.
 Photo (C) Kinship Circle, Japan Quake 2011

 Jessie is 1 of 3 surviving kittens born to Cassie in desolate Yamakiya, Kawamata near the 20K zone.
 As Jessie gained weight, he developed a bit of a "wild west" swagger to match his name.
 Photo (C) Kinship Circle, Japan Quake 2011